RussellSenior/ptpcab/README.md

 from the status quo than Keegan's version did, which allows it to be an immediately useful replacement.
 Over time, more functionality will be moved here.

+This feed should be used in combination with the FooCab files-master "files" overlay creator available by cloning the git tree, thusly:

+  git clone git://git.personaltelco.net/files-master

+This will allow anyone to build bog-standard Personal Telco Project nodes (you need only coordinate with us to get a key to attach to the virtual OLSR-over-OpenVpn mesh).

 Concept